 • Setting whether the text and/or button should be aligned center or left

-It is of course possible to add more modules to your design theme.
-We offer a range of Essential modules, Advanced modules, and Tailor-made solutions.
+It is possible to add more modules to your design theme.
+Voyado offers a range of essential modules and you can always create tailor-made solutions by discussing it with our developers.

 Tailor-made modules